subfuzion/duet-ai-express-app/README.md

 ## Deploy to Cloud Run

-Let's deploy the app to Cloud Run:
+Let's deploy the app to Cloud Run.
+You can ask Duet AI for help using a comment prompt in your code or ask in the chat panel.
+In the following, a comment prompt was used; the second comment is what Duet AI generated.

+[app.js]

 ```
 // deploy to cloud run from source
 // gcloud run deploy express-api --source . --region us-central1 --platform managed --allow-unauthenticated
 ```

+Copy and run the `gcloud run` command in your terminal.

-If you haven't set the gcloud project, just add the option to the end of the command, like this:
+> If you haven't already set the default gcloud project, then add it as as an option to the end of the command as shown below.

 ```
 $ gcloud run deploy express-api --source . \